Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges: Higher-spin currents and charges

 Along with the free massive boson dual to a generalized free boson, we can also find a HS symmetric theory by considering a free massive Majorana fermion in AdS$_2$, dual to a generalized free fermion.
 In flat space a massive Majorana fermion has one conserved current for each even spin \cite{Downing:2023uuc}.
 Presumably the same is true for the theory in AdS, but we will content ourselves with writing down the spin-4 current which, as far as we know, has not appeared elsewhere in the literature.
 We will write the two-component fermion $\Psi$ and its conjugate $\bar{\Psi}$ as

-with the two Grassmann field $\psi$ and $\bar{\psi}$ identified on the boundary through the relation $\psi=-\bar{\psi}$ leaving a single degree of freedom that we denote by $\hat{\psi}$.
+with the two Grassmann fields $\psi$ and $\bar{\psi}$ identified on the boundary through the relation $\psi=-\bar{\psi}$ leaving a single degree of freedom that we denote by $\hat{\psi}$.
 The action can then be written as

 where $\gamma^\mu$ are the curved space gamma matrices and $\nabla_\mu$ is the fermionic covariant derivative which includes the spin connection; see \cite{Beccaria:2019dju,Meineri:2023mps} for additional details on the Majorana fermion in (curved) AdS$_2$.
 The stress tensor, written on-shell has the simple form